woss/fork-polkadot-js-api/start/types.create.md

 // via registry (`.registry` is on all API and Codec objects) api.registry.createType('Balance', 123n);

-// via the low-level approach
-createType(api.registry, 'Balance', '123');
+// via the low-level approach (not recommended) createType(api.registry, 'Balance', '123');
 ```

-## Extending extrinsics

-On customized chains, it is possible to [extend the format of the extrinsics and extrinsic payload for the chain](extrinsic.extend.md), next up we will look at this advanced use-case.
+## Using with TypeScript

+The API is built with TypeScript (as are all projects in the [polkadot-js organization](https://github.com/polkadot-js/)) and as such allows developers using TS to have access to all the type interfaces defined on the chain, as well as having access to typings on interacting with the `api.*` namespaces.
+In the next section we will provide an overview of [what is available in terms of types and TypeScript](typescript.md).